hatonthecat/Intel-Galileo-board-tests/README.md

        rather than "vdso".
 Over time, people realized that this mechanism was a great way to pass more functionality to user space, so it was reconceived as a vDSO in the current format."

+Like a manual transmission (somewhat), When you change gears on a stick shift, you notice the RPMs a lot more.
+At least you have more control over the RPMs.

+On a continuous variable transmission, automatic, of course, which I love and use, I am saving gallons of gas by not being a torque obsessed driver.

+And then of course there is that simulated manual shift on Toyota's electric car concept: https://www.medicinehattoyota.com/2024/04/09/toyota-unveils-innovative-simulated-manual-transmission-for-electric-vehicles/ I guess that's what I'm doing with 32 bit- trying to prove it can be modern and not obsolete.

 As Newman said it best,